Proposed U.S. food label changes fall short, says former FDA head

 In March, the group said of the FDA’s proposed updates that it was “critical that any changes are based on the most current and reliable science.
 Equally as important is ensuring that any changes ultimately serve to inform, and not confuse, consumers.”

-An FDA spokeswoman said in a statement that proposed changes to the nutrition facts label are open for public comment until August 1 and that the agency encourages the public to submit comments. ((here))
+An FDA spokeswoman said in a statement that proposed changes to the nutrition facts label are open for public comment until August 1 and that the agency encourages the public to submit comments.
+(Reporting by Anjali Athavaley; Editing by Dan Grebler)